-In this presentation I will review recent studies on the use of human hair Hg isotope signatures as tracers for dietary and occupational exposure.
+Recent work on Hg isotopes in human hair has given insight into dietary Hg exposure.
 Hair Δ^{199} Hg, which has a photochemical origin and is not affected by Hg metabolism, appears to be a robust and conservative marker for the dietary source of MeHg.
 Amazonion river people have low Δ^{199} Hg that are identical to that of the fresh water fish they consume; similarly Europeans have higher Δ^{199} Hg corresponding to a mixed sea food diet, while North-Americans have elevated Δ^{199} Hg corresponding to the consumption of open ocean predator fish such as tuna.

 In contrast, the δ^{202} Hg signature is affected by nearly all chemical transformations of Hg.
 Human hair δ^{202} Hg shows a systematic 2 ‰ enrichment in the heavier isotopes compared to the fish that was consumed across all three populations.
-I will show that the origin of this 2 ‰ enrichment potentially lies in the metabolic demethylation of MeHg, a detoxification mechanism that lowers MeHg exposure.
+We will show that the origin of this 2 ‰ enrichment potentially lies in the metabolic demethylation of MeHg, a detoxification mechanism that lowers MeHg exposure.